lupyuen/pinephone-nuttx/README.md

     .quad   0x480000              /* Image load offset from start of RAM */
 ```

-Because the ELF Header says that the code is actually loaded at 0x4028 0000.
+Remember that Ghidra (and the Arm Disassembly) says that our NuttX Image is actually loaded at 0x4028 0000.
 (Instead of 0x4048 0000)

 RAM Size and RAM Start are defined here...